brianbier/phase_0/week_1/reflections.md

 Can you remember what each of the following does from the top of your head?
 Write what each does.

--pwd =will show you where you are located in the terminal, so you don’t get lost.
+- **pwd** will show you where you are located in the terminal, so you don’t get lost.

--ls =will list all the files within that directory
+- **ls** will list all the files within that directory

--mv =will move a file from one place to another or completely mv files from one to another eliminating the other
+- **mv** will move a file from one place to another or completely mv files from one to another eliminating the other

--cd =change directory
+- **cd** change directory

--../ =go back a directory
+- **../** go back a directory

--touch =create a file
+- **touch** create a file

--mkdir =make a new directory(folder)
+- **mkdir** make a new directory(folder)

--less =will show you what’s inside a file but show it in sections so its organize not like using cat which displays it all and can be over whelming.
+- **less** will show you what’s inside a file but show it in sections so its organize not like using cat which displays it all and can be over whelming.

--rmdir =removes the directory
+- **rmdir** removes the directory

--rm =will remove a file.
+- **rm** will remove a file.
 If there is a folder and tons of unwanted files inside you can use rm –rf to remove it all.

--help =or man is just finding a manual for a specific command to understand what other things the command can do.
+- **help or man** is just finding a manual for a specific command to understand what other things the command can do.